bigomics/plaid/README.md

 ## References

 For more technical details please refer to our papers.
 Please cite us when you use PLAID as part of your research.
-For the creative origin of the word 'plaid' as in 'ludicrous speed' please cite the original 1987 movie.

 - Zito A., et al. PLAID: ultrafast single-sample gene set enrichment scoring.
 [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2025.06.14.659661v1).
 June 2025.
 - Akhmedov M., et al., Omics Playground: a comprehensive self-service platform for visualization, analytics and exploration of Big Omics Data, NAR Genomics and Bioinformatics, Volume 2, Issue 1, March 2020, [lqz019](https://doi.org/10.1093/nargab/lqz019).
-- Spaceballs (1987).
-Movie by Mel Brooks.

 ## Support

 For support feel free to reach our Bioinformatics Data Science Team at BigOmics Analytics: help@bigomics.ch

-If you like PLAID, please recommend us to your friends, buy us some [coffee](https://buymeacoffee.com/bigomics) or brag about PLAID on your social media.
+If you like PLAID, please recommend us to your friends, buy us [coffee](https://buymeacoffee.com/bigomics) or brag about PLAID on your social media.